 Rapid Improvement Overview

-Rapid Improvement is a technique to quickly implement solutions when the problem is clearly defined and solutions are known.
+Rapid Improvement is a technique for quickly implementing solutions when the problem is clearly defined and solutions are known.

 Streamlined rapid improvement frameworks such as Kaizen or Just-Do-It are designed to be action-oriented and address readily apparent issues.
 They apply a simple tactical focus: to fix known problems with obvious quick fixes that are easy to implement and carry minimal risk.

 Not all challenges require the rigor of the DMAIC methodology.
-Rapid improvement techniques such as Kaizen and Just-Do-It are tactical approaches that quickly deliver value.
+Rapid, continuous improvement techniques such as Kaizen and Just-Do-It are tactical approaches that quickly deliver value.

 Considering or already beginning to transform your business?
 Learn what it takes to achieve successful transformation.